a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Clear the selection (e.g. by clicking on the DeskTop).
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
-  * File > Duplicate... is disabled.
+  * File > Duplicate is disabled.
-  * File > Rename... and Special > Make Alias are disabled.
+  * File > Rename and Special > Make Alias are disabled.
   * File > Open and File > Get Info are disabled.
 * Launch DeskTop.
 Select only the Trash icon.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
-  * File > Duplicate... is disabled.
+  * File > Duplicate is disabled.
-  * File > Rename... and Special > Make Alias are disabled.
+  * File > Rename and Special > Make Alias are disabled.
   * File > Open and File > Get Info are disabled.
 * Launch DeskTop.
 Select a volume.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are enabled.
-  * File > Duplicate... is disabled.
+  * File > Duplicate is disabled.
-  * File > Rename... and Special > Make Alias are enabled.
+  * File > Rename and Special > Make Alias are enabled.
   * File > Open and File > Get Info are enabled.
 * Launch DeskTop.
 Select two volume icons.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are enabled.
-  * File > Duplicate... is disabled.
+  * File > Duplicate is disabled.
-  * File > Rename... and Special > Make Alias are disabled.
+  * File > Rename and Special > Make Alias are disabled.
   * File > Open and File > Get Info are enabled.
 * Launch DeskTop.
 Select a volume icon and the Trash icon.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are enabled.
-  * File > Duplicate... is disabled.
+  * File > Duplicate is disabled.
-  * File > Rename... and Special > Make Alias are disabled.
+  * File > Rename and Special > Make Alias are disabled.
   * File > Open and File > Get Info are enabled.
 * Launch DeskTop.
 Open a volume window, and select a file.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
-  * File > Duplicate... is enabled.
+  * File > Duplicate is enabled.
-  * File > Rename... and Special > Make Alias are enabled.
+  * File > Rename and Special > Make Alias are enabled.
   * File > Open and File > Get Info are enabled.
 * Launch DeskTop.
 Open a volume window, and select two files.
 Verify that:
   * Special > Eject Disk and Special > Check Drive are disabled.
-  * File > Duplicate... is disabled.
+  * File > Duplicate is disabled.
-  * File > Rename... and Special > Make Alias are disabled.
+  * File > Rename and Special > Make Alias are disabled.
   * File > Open and File > Get Info are enabled.
 * Launch DeskTop.
 Close all windows.
-Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are disabled.
+Verify that File > New Folder, File > Close Window, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
 Open a window.
-Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are enabled.
+Verify that File > New Folder, File > Close Window, File > Close All, and everything in the View menu are enabled.

 * Launch DeskTop.
 Open 3 windows.
 Close the top one.
 Verify that the repaint is correct.